 While each part of the strategic planning process is important, a little extra attention may be needed when developing your key performance indicators (KPIs).
 By this stage in your strategy development, you’ve already revised your organization’s vision, mission and Strategic priorities; you’ve worked through your SWOT and PESTLE analyses; and you’ve discussed scenarios and risks that your organization or industry may encounter in the future.
 You’ve done a lot of great work, but it doesn’t end there.

-After you’ve developed your vision, mission, and values, the next step in the strategic planning process is defining your objectives, strategies and tactics (i.e. how you will carry out your strategic plan initiatives).
+After you’ve developed your vision, mission, and strategic priorities, the next step in the strategic planning process is defining your objectives, goals and tactics (i.e. how you will carry out your strategic plan).

 Every business will see benefits from regular strategic plan development.
 However, organizations that operate within fast-paced industries, such as the technology sector, will see additional benefits from shorter intervals between planning sessions.